rekki/supplier-api/documentation/order-api.md

 ### Response Properties

 * `customer_account_no` is the account number for customer within the supplier system, this can be setup in REKKI supplier app ( https://tulip.rekki.com ).
-* `confirmed_at` the time at which the supplier confirmed the order (via email or from the REKKI supplier app)
+* `confirmed_at` the time at which the supplier confirmed the order (via email, or via the REKKI supplier app, or via the REKKI API)
 * `contact_info` the phone number or email address for the person who placed the order
 * `contact_name` the full name of the person who placed the order
 * `location_name` the name of the location that placed the order, can be NULL